tensorflow/decision-forests/documentation/tensorflow_serving.md

 ## Limitations

 TensorFlow adds a significant amount of computation overhead.
-For small latency sensitive models (e.g., models running is less than 1µs), this overhead can be an order of magnitude larger the cost of the model itself.
-In this case, it is recommended to run the TF-DF models with
+For small, latency sensitive models (e.g., model inference time ~1µs), this overhead can be an order of magnitude larger than time needed by the model itself.
-[Yggdrasil Decision Forests](https://ydf.readthedocs.io).
+In this case, it is recommended to run the TF-DF models with [Yggdrasil Decision Forests](https://ydf.readthedocs.io).

 ## Usage example